-I’m a professional software geek.
 I first got my hands on a computer in a trainee course around 1975.
-It was a fridge size monster programmed with mark/sense cards, but it was enough to spark a passion for software that led me to telco development roles in Fortran on Honeywell and Control Data systems.
+It was a fridge size monster programmed with mark/sense cards but it sparked a passion for software that led me to telco development roles in Fortran on Honeywell and Control Data systems.

 Then came the “microprocessor” and everything changed.
 With a modest background in electronics I was able to cobble together a living, breathing computer of my own.
 In 1979 that was like building your own gene sequencer would be today – really cool but what the hell would you do with such a thing?